Fijivillage

 Barbara Malimali and Tanya Waqanika

-Prominent lawyer Tanya Waqanika and her counsel Barbara Malimali has been directed by Suva Magistrate Yogesh Prasad to refrain from commenting publicly on the matter where Waqanika is charged for allegedly breaching the Political Parties Act.
+Prominent lawyer Tanya Waqanika and her counsel Barbara Malimali have been directed by Suva Magistrate Yogesh Prasad to refrain from commenting publicly on the matter where Waqanika is charged for allegedly breaching the Political Parties Act.

 This comes as FICAC lawyer Rusiate Doidoi raised the issue in court that comments by her are misleading.